fenstrat/next-level-searchapi-ds-wellington/slides.md

 Notes:
 - Let's take a look at a skeleton React search app
+- ➡️ Here a results page is displaying two separate result sets, one for Global search and one for Images
-- ➡️ Here we're using something called slice provider which comes from Redux Toolkit
+- We're using something called a slice provider which comes from Redux Toolkit
-- That allows us to reuse the same components like ResultsPerPage and Pager
+- That allows us to reuse the same React components like ResultsPerPage and Pager
 - The rendering then affects just that slice and, nothing else
 - This approach is also using Tanstack query which provides cached results when filtering
 - So when you filter results, anything that's already run previously is cached and the results show instantly